-This festive Christmas-themed charcuterie tree board is a great addition to any holiday gatherings.
+This festive Christmas Tree Charcuterie Board is a great addition to any holiday gatherings.
 It can be used as part of a meal, as a simple appetizer, or as an easy snack.
-Plus, it all comes together in only 15 minutes.
+Plus, it all comes together in only 15 minutes!

-Holiday charcuterie boards are one of my jams, so in addition to this Charcuterie Tree, you’ll also want to check out my Christmas Wreath Charcuterie Board or Individual Charcuterie Cups for more creative ways to make festive boards.
+Holiday charcuterie boards are one of my jams, so in addition to this beautiful Christmas Tree Charcuterie Board, you’ll also want to check out my Christmas Wreath Charcuterie Board or Individual Charcuterie Cups for more creative ways to make festive boards.
 They’re both great options for an appetizer table at any holiday get-together.

 Jump to: